 - 2016 Summer Intensive parent

-Students will be allowed to make up no more than 5 sessions (5 days).
-Makeup sessions will be scheduled in a one-hour group of 2 tutoring session.
-All makeup sessions must be scheduled to take place no later than August 3, 2018.
+Students will be allowed to make up 5 sessions (5 days).
+Makeup sessions must take place no later than August 21, 2020.

 Attendance is imperative to be beneficial to a student.